 A pioneer of the Passive House movement since 17 years ago when it was first introduced in Germany he has realized over 100 projects and is one of the most experienced professionals worldwide in this field.
 He is the Spiritus Rector (guiding spirit), advisor and mentor of the team.

 Manfred’s work was instrumental that this standard is hugely successful in Europe.
-In 2015 this energy standard, an amazing 90% reduction in space conditioning energy, will be the building code in Germany and has been suggested by the European Union for adoption to their member states as part of their commitments to curb Climate Change. www.passiv-haus.de
+Soon this energy standard, an amazing 90% reduction in space conditioning energy, will be the building code in Germany and has been suggested by the European Union for adoption to their member states as part of their commitments to curb Climate Change. www.passiv-haus.de

 Ben is a licensed and very successful contractor in Taos.
 He has built many of the most beautiful high- end custom homes and brings many years of solid contracting experience to the table.
 Ben has built all of our Passive House projects in the Taos area and has solid experience with their special needs, requirements and details.